PhantomSurfer/Sari-Sari-Store/README.md

 #~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~#

-This system was created by me and my partner ().
+This system was created by me and my partner jacob-cruz.

 This is our Final Project for our subject System Integration, where we individually created the main sub-system and integrate the systems to one main system.